matthias-wolff/MusicBookPlayer/README.md

 ```
 3. _Optionally:_ If you want to host an own installation of `MusicBookPlayer.js`, check out or fork the `MusicBookPlayer.js` library and copy the contents to a local folder or to a folder on your webserver.
 In the `index.html` file of your music book, replace all occurrances of `https://matthias-wolff.github.io/MusicBookPlayer.js/` by the URL of your copy of the `MusicBookPlayer.js` library.<br>**Note:** All `*.md` files and the `demo` folder of your copy can be deleted.
 4. Initialize your music book in Javascript section `<!-- Initialize Music Book here -->` of `index.html` (see [API Documentation](#apidoc) below).

+<a id="customization"></a>
+### 2.3&emsp;Customization
+The player skin is competely controlled by a stylesheet.
+Download [`css/styles.css`](css/styles.css), modify it to your needs and have your HTML include your style file instead of the default one &ndash; that's it.

 <a id="apidoc"></a>
 ## 3&emsp;API Documentation